 New Zealand is precious, and everyone who lives and travels here has a responsibility to look after it.
 By following the Tiaki Promise, you are making a commitment to New Zealand.
 To act as a guardian, protecting and preserving our home.Nau Mai, Haeri Mai Ki Aotearoa - welcome to New Zealand!.

-Qualmark Silver Award
+Qualmark GOLD Award

-South Pacific Motorcycle Tours is proud to have received the Qualmark Silver Award for Sustainable Tourism Businesses.
+South Pacific Motorcycle Tours is proud to have received the Qualmark GOLD Award for Sustainable Tourism Businesses.
 Qualmark is New Zealand Tourism's official quality assurance organisation, providing a trusted guide to identifying quality travel experience.
 When you book with South Pacific you know you’re traveling with a business that’s providing quality experiences and leading the way in sustainability.

 Here's just a few of the things we do every day to support our claim!